kontakt/Octoprint-Filament-Reloaded/README.md

 Initial work based on the [Octoprint-Filament](https://github.com/MoonshineSG/Octoprint-Filament) plugin by MoonshineSG and [Octoprint-Reloaded] (https://github.com/kontakt/Octoprint-Filament-Reloaded/archive/master.zip) plugin by kontakt.

-## Fork by Floyz:

-* Avoid multiple pause sent to printer when filament run out and minimize logs when GPIO events gets fired multiple times.
-* Added Icon in the nav bar to reflect filament detection status. (with check frequency in parameters)

 ## Required sensor

 Using this plugin requires a filament sensor.
 The code is set to use the Raspberry Pi's internal Pull-Up resistors, so the switch should be between your detection pin and a ground pin.